yogapriyasahoo/HEALTHCARE-PORTAL/README.md

 - [Future Scope]

 ## 🚀 Project Overview
-The primary objective of this portal is to create a centralized hub where users can search for hospitals based on specific diseases or medical departments[cite: 15, 31]. [cite_start]The system provides critical details such as hospital location, top doctors, and estimated minimum and maximum treatment costs.
+The primary objective of this portal is to create a centralized hub where users can search for hospitals based on specific diseases or medical departments.
+The system provides critical details such as hospital location, top doctors, and estimated minimum and maximum treatment costs.

 ## ✨ Key Features
 * **Disease-Based Search:** Users can find relevant hospitals by simply entering a disease name (e.g., "Cancer") in the search bar.